sivahuang77/citrux-cli/docs/extensions/getting-started-extensions.md

 3.  **Link the extension:**

-    The `link` command creates a symbolic link from the Gemini CLI extensions directory to your development directory.
+    The `link` command creates a symbolic link from the Citrux CLI extensions directory to your development directory.
 This means any changes you make will be reflected immediately without needing to reinstall.